Behind the Pastry Case

-If you’re a college student, I’m guessing you’re familiar with the pressure to land the perfect summer internship.
-Especially as you hit the downward slope of college (commonly known as junior and senior year), it’s ingrained that you should be setting yourself up for post-grad success.
-These internships, so I’ve gathered, are where you learn the art of the 9-to-5.
-You try on business casual and a business lifestyle at the same time.
+If you’re a college student, you probably know the pressure to land the perfect summer internship.
+By junior or senior year—the downward slope of college—it feels ingrained that you should already be setting yourself up for post-grad success.
+Internships, so I’ve gathered, are where you learn the art of the 9-to-5.
+Where you try on business casual and a business lifestyle at the same time.

-My friends toss around terms like return offer and intern summit like we’ve all just picked up corporate dialect.
-As summer nears, your LinkedIn feed fills with posts from friends thanking hiring teams at companies you didn’t even know existed—companies you now feel you should’ve applied to… had you known to apply, like, six months ago.
-If you’re like me (“internship-less”), it’s easy to feel like you’re missing out on some essential crash course in becoming an adult.
+Maybe your friends, too, have started tossing around terms like return offer and intern summit.
+Suddenly, it’s like we’ve picked up a new corporate dialect, and you’re still stuck translating.
+As summer approaches, your LinkedIn feed floods with posts from friends thanking hiring teams at companies you’d never even heard of—companies you now feel you should’ve applied to… if only you’d known to apply six months earlier.
+If you’re like me (currently “internship-less”), it’s easy to feel like you’re missing out on some essential crash course in adulthood.

 So no, it’s not the Big Apple, but the lessons?
 Still worth writing down.